porterclev/Discord_RPG/README.md

 # Discord_RPG

-Website will host a game and be synced with a discord bot to create a sudo multiplayer experience.
+Website is host a Unity WebGL game and is synced with a discord bot that creates a sudo multiplayer experience.

 Discord Bot: https://github.com/porterclev/Discord-Bot